 Appropriate for: Travelers who are physically fit and comfortable with longer days of touring (both walking tours and coach time).

 Optional Post-Extension to Rome — 4 Days, 3 Nights

 Explore the “Eternal City” at your leisure.
 Your tour price includes:

-- Three nights’ accommodations at Empire Palace Hotel (Superior First Class)
+- Three nights’ accommodations at Monti Palace Hotel (Superior First Class)